NetCoreStack/WebSockets/README.md

 This project is demonstrate bidirectional connections and data transfers from low level layer (secure zone) to Browsering - DMZ (Public) zone via .NET Core WebSockets.

-You can use it on your API - Service side to communicate each other your trusted consumer Clients (for example MVC Web Application Hosting) and at the same time may client can be a Browser (User-Agent) then you can manage your connections and domain data transfer operations with same interfaces.
+You can use it on your API - Service side to communicate each other your trusted Backend API consumer Clients (for example MVC Web Application Hosting) and at the same time may client can be a Browser (User-Agent) then you can manage your connections and domain data transfer operations with same interfaces.